 [00:16:30] DB: What did I say wrong today?

 [00:16:30] KM: No. Not you.
-Someone was talking about a gaffe today, which made me come up with this question about a sports announcer on national TV calling a game and asked about his dog.
+Someone was talking about a gaffe today, which made me come up with this question about a sports announcer on national TV calling a game and asked about it dog.

 [00:16:40] DB: Yes.
 Yeah.
 So those are things – To be honest with, to me, you've done this long enough.
 The best things are the things you don't expect and that turn out to be the most shocker.
 Those are the things like you look back and laugh at, “Oh my gosh!
 Did I really say that?
 Did that really happen?”
 We had a call one time where a guy was waiting on hold for an hour.
 He went to [snoring sounds].
 So we've got a clip of it.
 That's the funniest thing ever.
 So yeah, I think people like real radio.
 I think they like –